10up/MU-Migration/README.md

 ### Install ###

-Clone this repo onto `plugins/` folder and activate it.
-You need to install this plugin on both the site you're moving and the target multisite installation.
+Clone this repo onto `plugins/` folder, run `composer install` to fetch dependencies and activate the plugin.
+You need to install this plugin on both the site you're moving and the target Multisite installation.

 ### Why I need this? ###
 Moving single WordPress sites to a Multisite environment can be challenging, specially if you're moving more than one site to